 Afterwards, a young federal judge and White Sox fan — one Kenesaw Mountain Landis — sent a telegram congratulating the Sox for a job well done.
 The telegram read, “We did a fine job today ... we disposed of the Giants.”
 Landis would go on to become the first baseball commissioner, in the wake of the “Black Sox” scandal at the end of the decade.

 Hahn became the third Sox executive to win the award following Roland Hemond (1972) and Bill Veeck (1977).
 Hahn’s deals and restocking the farm system during the rebuild proved to be worthwhile, as the Sox turned the corner during the pandemic-shortened season with a mark of 35-25 and their first playoff appearance since 2008.
-He received six of the 18 votes.
+He received six of the 18 first-place votes.
 San Diego’s A.J.
 Preller was second.